hkurokawa/code-review-as-journey/presentation.md

 If you think some changes is necessary, feedback your suggestion as detail as possible.
 Don't forget to specify whether the pull request can be merged.
 Regarding if it's can be done, reviewers should avoid ambigous comments.
-And if you feel good to see the code, don't hesitate to give compliments.
+And even if you feel the code is good, don't hesitate to give compliments.
 That helps you to be positive to communicate each other.
+Creating good culture is more important than anything else.

 ---